 In Australia, there is typically a one-week waiting period before getting any type of tattoos.
 If you happen to have a regular tattoo or a cosmetic one such as eyebrow microblading, you are still eligible to donate blood, provided that you wait for a period of one week.

 It's important to note that individuals who received tattoos from unauthorized or international establishments may experience extended waiting periods.
 In these cases, people need to wait for approximately four months before they can qualify to give blood.
 It is crucial to take this measure as it plays a vital role in maintaining the safety of the blood supply and upholding stringent donation standards.

-The reason why you need to wait until six months after you get your tattoo before donating blood is in order to minimise the chance of infection.
+The reason why you need to wait for one week after getting a tattoo before donating blood is mainly to reduce the chances of infection.